dqops/dqo/docs/reference/yaml/monitoring/index.md

 # monitoring

-The reference of YAML objects for the monitoring type of data quality check.
+The reference of YAML objects for the monitoring type of data quality checks.